Updated December 21, 2020.

 - Costs may vary substantially, especially if you elect to purchase a vehicle rather than lease one.

-- You must purchase or lease vehicles which meet Shack Shine’s standards and specifications as stated in the Operations Manual, and you are required to use only those vehicles in the operation of any part of the Franchised Business.
+- You must purchase or lease vehicles which meet Shack Shine’s standards and specifications, and you are required to use only those vehicles in the operation of any part of the Franchised Business.

 - You are permitted to use those vehicles only for the Franchised Business and for no other reason.

-- Shack Shine does not require you to lease office or storage space.
-You may operate your Franchised Business from a home-based office, in which case, there would be no cost to you for rent.
+- You may want to operate your Franchised Business from a home-based office, in which case, there would be no cost to you for rent.
+Alternatively, you may rent an office space, in which case you must pay all rent and other fees payable under the lease.

-- If you choose to rent office space, Shack Shine cannot estimate the amount of rent as it will vary depending on a number of factors, including size, condition, and location of the facility.
+- Shack Shine estimates rent for designated office space would average $500 per month, but the amount of rent will vary widely depending on a number of factors, including size, condition, and location of the facility.

-- If you do not have sufficient storage space at your designated office then Shack Shine recommends that you rent a 20’ by 10’ storage garage, which Shack Shine estimates would cost $250 per month, although such prices may vary greatly.
+- If you do not have sufficient storage space at your designated office, then Shack Shine recommends that you rent a 20’ by 10’ storage garage, which Shack Shine estimates would cost $250 per month.
+Prices for storage garages may also vary greatly.

-- Training fees for you and one additional employee are included in your Initial Fee; however, you are responsible for your travel, accommodations, and meals while training at Shack Shine’s training facility.
+- Training fees for your Principal Operator and any other director, officer, or shareholder of your entity that Shack Shine requires, are included in your Initial Fee; however, you are responsible for your travel, accommodations, and meals while training at Shack Shine’s training facility.

 - Costs will vary depending on your proximity to British Columbia and the number of people attending training.
 These expenses are typically not refundable.

-- Per person expected costs are based upon a 10-day estimated stay, with shared accommodations from $100-200 per night; one meal per day at $20 per person (Shack Shine provides breakfast and lunch during training); air transportation at $500-1,000 per person; and shared local transportation at $10-25 per day.
+- Expected costs are based upon a 10-day estimated stay, with shared accommodations from $75-200 per night; one meal per day at $20 per person (Shack Shine provides breakfast and lunch during training); air transportation at $500-1,000 per person; and shared local transportation at $10-25 per day.

 - You must obtain and maintain at all times during the term of your franchise the types of insurance policies or coverages and the minimum policy limits or maximum deductibles of any policy as specified in the Operations Manual (“Coverages”), which are apt to change from time-to-time.